 We have seen that “fast” is not necessarily difficult.
 A change from one note to the next can be anywhere on a scale of difficulty from extremely easy (trill, tremolo) to extremely difficult (large shift + large string crossing + other complications).
 The “easiest” fast passages, repeat over and over again (rapidly), the same simple movement and don’t pose coordination problems between the two hands.
 For example, tremolo and trills don’t need much practice because there is nothing really to coordinate: in each case it is only one hand that is “spinning”.
-But when we start to combine fast changes of different elements in the two hands simultaneously, we rapidly enter into difficult territory as now we need to perfectly coordinate (synchronise) these changes.
-Try for example doing your trill now with a separate bow for each note.
+But when we start to combine simultaneous changes of different elements in the two hands, we rapidly enter into difficult territory as now we need to perfectly coordinate (synchronise) these changes.
+It is this coordination that causes us problems rather than simple speed.
+Let’s try for example doing trill now with a separate bow for each note.
 Here we are simply combining an easy tremolo with an easy trill, but the sum of these two easy elements gives something indescribably more difficult: a true tongue twister.

 This difference between “easy fast” (slurred trill) and “tricky fast” (trill with separate bows) is determined by the need for coordination between the two hands.